billwuqin/network-incident/draft-feng-nmop-network-incident-yang.md

 As described in {{ident}}, multiple alarms, metrics, or hybrid can be aggregated into an incident after analysis.

-The incident management server MUST be capable of identifying incidents.
+The network incident management server MUST be capable of identifying incidents.
 Multiple alarms, metrics and other information are reported to incident server, and the server must analyze it and find out the correlations of them, if the correlation match the incident